 If you ever need to edit files from other brands’ cameras, you can pay an upgrade fee for the full version of Capture One.

 You can download a free trial of either software by clicking here, then selecting the relevant brand.

 #3 | Pared-down (free) version for Fujifilm or Sony

-If you shoot exclusively on a Sony or Fujifilm camera, a paired-down version of Capture One (called “Express”) is available for free.
+If you shoot exclusively on a Sony or Fujifilm camera, a pared-down version of Capture One (called “Express”) is available for free.

 Capture One Express comes with basic editing and workflow features of the Pro version, but lacks many others, including Luma curves and luminosity masks, Advanced Color Editor and Skin Tone tools, Sessions, Local adjustments, Focus Mask, Keystone, Film Grain, Tethering, Color Balance Tool etc.